v-rajagt/IntuneDocs/intune/fundamentals/get-support.md

 >
 > For information about troubleshooting issues related to Microsoft Intune, see the [Troubleshoot section](help-desk-operators.md) of the Intune documentation.

+## Known issues for creating support incidents

+If your account has the required permissions but fails to successfully access Help and Support, or create or manage a support incident, review the following known issues, and resolutions:

+- Stale user token for your account.
+To resolve this issue, sign out of all active console sessions, sign in again, and then attempt to create or manage a support incident.
+- Multiple active sessions.
+If you're signed in with more than one user or session, sign out all but one console.
+Then, with a single active session, attempt to create or manage a support incident.

+Additional actions that might be necessary to resolve access issues:

+- Clear all cookies for your active browser session, and then retry creating or managing a support incident.
+- Use an InPrivate browsing session to sign in to Intune, and try to create or manage a support incident.

+If the preceding workarounds don't help, go to [Microsoft 365 admin center](https://admin.microsoft.com) and create a support ticket from there.
+We're currently working on a fix that will be available in late summer.

 ## Help and support experience

 The Help and support experience for Intune is available from the [Microsoft 365 Device Management portal](https://devicemanagement.microsoft.com) and from all of the blades (or pages) under Intune in the Azure portal.